 If you're looking for more companies with similar job openings, check out this list of over 20 virtual assistant companies.

-While there is certainly nothing wrong with working for a virtual assistant company, as we briefly mentioned above, you'll earn the MOST money working for yourself — setting your own rates, deciding what services you'll offer, and getting some high-paying clients!
+While there is certainly nothing wrong with working as a virtual assistant for a company who needs workers, you'll earn the MOST money working for yourself — setting your own rates, deciding what services you'll offer, and getting some high-paying clients!